tttp/civi-charlatan/README.md

 It's like buying followers on twitter or "like" on facebook, but even better, it's free.

-That or you want more realistic development enviroments containing a few 1000th contacts.
+That, or you want more realistic development environments containing a few 1000 contacts.
 This tool generates contacts (with address, email and phone) and add them to your civicrm (using REST API).
+It will also create highly successful organisations that your friends work for.

-Testing with node on the same laptop as my civi, generated 2000 individuals (+their employees) in less than 3 min.
+Testing with node on the same laptop as my civi install, it generates around 1000 individuals (+their employees) per minute.
 Hopefully, it will help testing and identifying sql queries in civicrm that needs some improvements.

-I plan to use it as well for our next trainings to provide a more complete install.
+I plan to use it as well for our next trainings to provide a more realistic environment.

 It's using the wonderful [charlatan](https://npmjs.org/package/charlatan) to generate the names/emails/phones

 ##Installation##
 you need to have a working node with npm

-download civi-charlatan from https://github.com/tttp/civi-charlatan/zipball/master and unzip it or go the git way
+[download civi-charlatan](https://github.com/tttp/civi-charlatan/zipball/master) and unzip it or go the git way
 > $git clone https://github.com/tttp/civi-charlatan.git

 and install its dependencies